kawansoft/aceql-http/README.md

 ## Linux / Unix Installation

-The Linux/Unix installer is the same for both Community and Enterprise Editions.
+The Linux/Unix installer is the same for both Free, Professional and Enterprise Editions.

 Open a terminal and download with Wget.